DaRealPunjabi/Getting-Started-With-DevOps---GCP/02 - GCP Compute Instance/01 - Create a Standard Image Compute Instance.md

-# Create a Standard Image Compute Instance
+# Create a Kubernetes Cluster

 Create a general-Purpose standard machine with Ubuntu 18.04 LTS and 10GB of a standard persistent disk.